MaikDulle/MaikDulle.github.io/_posts/2024-01-26-Scrape and Analyze_GoogleMapsData.md

 </body>

-We can see that around the city center and the airport there is the highest desntiy of tech companies.
+We can see that around the city center and the airport there is the highest density of tech companies.
 In case you want to build your own tech empire, you would be well advised to settle somewhere there (if affordable).

 <br>